 A little dip for sea bass, a big meal for humanity?
-In France it is time to test for fish on the moon.
+In France it's testing time for fish on the Moon.

-The sea bass eggs, all 200, have been placed in their module and ready to go to the moon.
-The ground crew counted them carefully and hermetically sealed them in a sort of deep dish filled to the brim with seawater.
+The sea bass eggs, all 200 of them, have been placed in their module and ready to go to the Moon.
+The ground crew carefully counted them and hermetically sealed them in a sort of deep dish filled to the brim with sea water.

 Countdown and then off you go!